SimformSolutionsPvtLtd/Kotlin-multiplatform-sample/README.md

 * Also you can run this project with xCode.
 * Open `iosApp` folder from the project install `pods` with terminal open `.xcworkspace` and run your application.

+## Find this example useful? :heart:
+Support it by joining __[stargazers](https://github.com/SimformSolutionsPvtLtd/Kotlin-multiplatform-sample/stargazers)__ for this repository. :star:

+## 🤝 How to Contribute

+Whether you're helping us fix bugs, improve the docs, or a feature request, we'd love to have you! :muscle:

+Check out our [**Contributing Guide**](https://github.com/SimformSolutionsPvtLtd/Kotlin-multiplatform-sample/blob/master/CONTRIBUTING.md) for ideas on contributing.

+## Bugs and Feedback

+For bugs, feature requests, and discussion please use [GitHub Issues](https://github.com/SimformSolutionsPvtLtd/Kotlin-multiplatform-sample/issues).

 ### LICENSE
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details